Jump to:

 - Entrance fee: $5 per person;

-- Veterans discount entrance fee: $7.50 per person, plus three tulips (only applicable during the week on business days);
+- Veterans discount entrance fee: $7.50 per person and includes three tulips (only applicable during the week on business days);

-- Senior discount entrance and tulips fee: $7.50 per person, plus three tulips (only applicable during the week on business days);
+- Senior discount entrance and tulips fee: $7.50 per person and includes three tulips (only applicable during the week on business days);

-- Large groups: $7.50 per person, plus three tulips (only applicable during the week on business days);
+- Large groups: $7.50 per person and includes three tulips (only applicable during the week on business days);

-Professional photographers who wish to bring their clients to a unique photoshoot location receive a day pass once they pay the 25-dollar entrance fee.
+Professional photographers who wish to bring their clients to a unique photoshoot location receive a season pass once they pay the 25-dollar entrance fee.

 What months is Texas Tulips open?